Adeshina3002/VID_APP/REAME.md

 # VID APP - movie rental project

-## It is  an imaginary service for renting out movies
+## It is an application service for renting out movies